• Choose your path

 Prerequisites

-Open the project in IntelliJ, as well as the Qodo chat prompt.
+Open the generated project in IntelliJ, as well as the Qodo chat prompt.

 Paste the following into the Qodo prompt and accept the recommended code changes: